• Feb 21, 2025

 Things to do: Snow view, tiffin top, Eco Cave park

 It is the hub for skiing.
-Auli in Uttrakhand is way beyond description and transcends natural beauty in all ways.
+Auli in Uttarakhand is beyond description and transcends natural beauty in every way.
 It remains pleasurable during the summers and extremely cold during the winters.
-Auli is also home to Trishul Peak, and it is truly a destination presented with everything for nature lovers.
+Auli is also home to Trishul Peak, and it is truly a destination offering everything for nature lovers.

 Top Attractions: Auli Lake, Auli Ropeway, Trishul Peak